 Phantor could be an ideal choice to protect citizens because its biomimetic features wouldn’t cause urban disturbances like helicopters or drones do.
 To gain the trust of the population, the Phantor would be able to take on a happy, playful attitude, and blend in easily during the day.

 It could also help would-be offenders by watching and flagging before they commit any crime.
 Its data could be used to learn more about local criminal behavior and nocturnal habits and even try to talk them out of committing crimes.
 The Phantor could also be used to locate missing child when an alert is activated by police forces.

-The Phantor concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Phantor concept was imagined in July 2017 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires.
 He currently works as Freelance designer, and the Phantor is the first concept he created for concepts for Imaginactive.